tranquilit/WAPT-Documentation/source/wapt-changelog.rst

     * Centos7 (CentOS 8 as a preview)

+    * MacOS Sierra, HighSierra, Mojave (note: support for MacOS Catalina expected for WAPT 1.8.3)

-* [IMP] streamlining of development environement for packaging on Linux
+* [IMP] streamlining of development environement for packaging on Linux using VSCode

 * [FIX] better handling of websocket cleanup when a host is not properly registered.
 Should improve stability on large WAPT installation